-This is one of those hikes that you need to with someone who has been there before as if you try to find the caves yourself, you may not find them.
+Located in Red Rock Canyon, this is one of those hikes that you need to with someone who has been there before as if you try to find the caves yourself, you may not find them.

 The cave is 60 degrees year-round, incredibly dusty, and humid.

 Unfortunately, visitors have felt the need to leave behind their mark with lots of graffiti and snapping the stalactites from the cave ceiling.

 Cave warning: Caves are dangerous as they can be unstable.